Budapest in Spring: Things to Do & Tips for Visiting

 If seeing the flowers ranks top of your list of things to do in Budapest in spring then you can opt to visit a botanical garden.
 There are two options in the city subject to how you are planning your itinerary for Budapest.

+Dating back to the 18th century, Elte füvészkert is the oldest botanical garden in Budapest.
 Located in District VIII, the complex comprises landscaped gardens and flower beds as well as greenhouses where you can see seasonal displays as well as cacti, orchids, water lilies, and more.
+There are around 8,000 plant species in the 8.7 acres (3.5 hectares) plot!

-The zoo is set among a series of botanical exhibits including a Japanese Garden.
-Admission to the zoo and gardens together is 4,500 HUF ($12.30 US).
-It isn’t possible to visit the gardens separately as the exhibitions are merged.
+The Budapest Zoo & Botanical Garden is set among a series of botanical exhibits including a Japanese Garden.
+It isn’t possible to visit the gardens separately as the exhibitions are merged, so you need to buy a ticket for the zoo in order to visit.

 Wander through the Buda Arboretum